 Launched in 1929 and commissioned in May 1934, “Surcouf” — named after the French privateer Robert Surcouf — was designed as an “underwater cruiser”, intended to seek and engage enemy shipping in surface combat.

-The submarine was 361 feet long and carried a crew of four eight officers and 110 men.
+The submarine was 361 feet long and carried a crew of almost 130 men.

 Aside from her eight-inch guns, “Surcouf” carried armaments which included eight 22-inch and four 16-inch torpedo tubes.